Practice hub

 What's the easiest way to remember German plurals?

-Always learn the plural alongside the noun and article (das Haus, die Häuser) as a single chunk.
-Then drill those chunks under time pressure so retrieval becomes automatic.
-Memorising rules without reps almost never sticks.
+Try learning the plural alongside the noun and article (das Haus, die Häuser) as a single chunk, then drill those chunks under light time pressure so retrieval starts to feel automatic.
+Memorising rules without reps rarely sticks on its own.